dlbewley/demo-autofs/readme.md

 # Demo AutoFS

+> [!NOTE]
+> **This demo illustrates several concepts including:**
+> * Kustomization concepts including secret generation and overlays
+> * Consuming of secrets and configmaps as volumes in VMs
+> * Using cloud-init userData to fully configure VM operating systems
+> * Using ArogCD for GitOps management of VMs and networking
+> * Using _localnet_ and _layer2_  User Defined Network topologies
+> * Attaching OpenShift Virtual Machines and datacenter VLANs
+> * Using Network Policies to apply VM level firewalling

 ## Deploying Example Autofs Infrastructure to VMs

 These 3 VM deployments provide lab infrastructure for testing autofs with LDAP automount maps.
 All configuration is entirely automated using cloud-init and may be provisioned using [GitOps](argo-apps/).